Want to know how your SEO efforts are paying off?

 When learning how to use Google Search Console, first add your website to Google Search Console.
 Then, set up operations you want to look to optimize consistently.
 Next, submit a sitemap, and finally, learn metrics for refining and reporting purposes after putting the Google Search Console to work.

-Start by signing into your Google Account, open Google Search Console, and add your site.
-Finally, add in your domain or URL prefix to verify your account and begin taking advantage of the features.
+Start by signing into your Google Account, opening Google Search Console, and adding your site.
+Finally, add your domain or URL prefix to verify your account and begin taking advantage of the features.

-GSC stands for Google Search Console, the free tool provided by Google which lets users check the search health of their website.
+GSC stands for Google Search Console, a free tool provided by Google that lets users check the search health of their websites.

 A Google Search Console property can have a maximum of 100 users.
 To add a new property, head to Settings, click on Users & permissions, click Add user, enter their Google Account email, and choose their permission level.